paciowg/advance-directives-fsh/input/pagecontent/index.md

 ### External drivers
 <p>
 The aging population receiving healthcare in skilled nursing facilities and assisted living communities have been under forced isolation to reduce the risk of contracting COVID-19.
-Additionally, due to the pandemic, those requiring medical care have found themselves during a transition of care without family or personal advocate to accompany them to influence medical care or be at their side; concerns about the viral transmission potential associated with paper advance directive documents further complicate transitions of care.
+Additionally, due to the pandemic, those requiring medical care have found themselves during a transition of care without family or a personal advocate to accompany them in order to influence medical care or be at their side; concerns about the viral transmission potential associated with paper advance directive documents further complicate transitions of care.
 The impact is a sense of disempowerment, isolation, and a disconnection with the world they can no longer safely interact freely with.
 </p>
 <p>
 Never before has the availability of verifiable digital advance directive documents been so essential to delivering care.